Skip to content

 import asyncio

-from inferedge_moss import DocumentInfo, MossClient, QueryOptions
+from moss import DocumentInfo, MossClient, QueryOptions

 def my_embedding_model(text: str) -> list[float]: